-2. The Seychelles does not yet have a complete domestic legal and administrative framework to impose and enforce CbC requirements on the Ultimate Parent Entity of an MNE Group that is resident for tax purposes in the Seychelles.
-It is recommended that the Seychelles take steps to implement a domestic legal and administrative framework to impose and enforce CbC requirements as soon as possible, taking into account its particular domestic legislative process.1
+Ukraine does not yet have a complete domestic legal and administrative framework in place to implement CbC Reporting and thus does not implement CbC Reporting requirements for the 2016 fiscal year.
+It is recommended that Ukraine take steps to implement a domestic legal and administrative framework1 to impose and enforce CbC requirements as soon as possible, taking into account its particular domestic legislative process.